rob137/API-Capstone/README.md

 ##Use Case

 Why is this app useful?
-Allows users to quickly identify hubs in unfamiliar cities, helping them decide which general area to explore on foot.
+Helps users to quickly identify hubs in unfamiliar cities, helping them decide which general area to explore on foot.
 For flâneurs: "someone who, unlike a tourist, makes a decision at every step to revise his schedule, so he can imbibe things based on new information.
 The flâneur is not a prisoner of a plan." -- <a href="https://twitter.com/nntaleb">@NNTaleb</a>

 ##UX